craftedmedia/XperienceCommunity.GeoLocation/README.md

 }
 ```
 ### IPinfo provider
-To use `IPinfo` specify it as the designated provider via `appsettings.json`:
+To use the `IPinfo` service, specify it as the designated provider via `appsettings.json`:

 ```
 "XperienceGeoLocation": {